Adam Wilson (judge): Judicial career

 Wilson resigned from politics in 1863 and was named a judge in the Court of Queen's Bench.
 He was part of the Court of Common Pleas and was an ex-officio judge of Error and Appeal until 1874.
 In 1871 he was appointed to the Ontario Law Reform Commission.
 In 1878, Wilson became chief justice in the Court of Common Pleas and, in 1884, was named to the same function in the Court of Queen's Bench.

 In 1876 Wilson claimed that George Brown wrote a letter “for corrupt purposes” and that Reform engaged in corrupt practices during previous elections.
 Brown was asked to answer this letter in front of judges in a “contempt of court” charge.
 The judges in this case disagreed on their findings and there were no further proceedings.

 In his rulings, Wilson would bring together applicable precedents but have little analysis of how they worked together to come to a conclusion.
 He also cited American law and tried to show independence from British law.
 He was also credited with the huge amount of research that he conducted for his rulings.

 Writing career

 In 1861 Wilson wrote The constable’s guide; a sketch of the office of constable.

 Honours and achievements

 At his retirement Wilson was the longest-serving judge in Ontario.
 He was also knighted.
 Wilson Township in Parry Sound District, Ontario is named after him.

 Personal life and death

 Wilson married Emma Dalton on May 1, 1841, and adopted a daughter.

+Wilson was a patron of the Anglican Church of the Redeemer.

 He died in Toronto on December 28, 1891.